rowangithub/DOrder/README.md

         {'a list | forall (u v ). ((not link (V, cons, 0, 1, u, v)) or  (v <= u)) /\ ...}

 In the result type, we see that the output list is correctly sorted, where _cons_ is the uncapitalized version the Cons data type constructor of list.
+The predicate link (V, cons, 0, 1, u, v) encodes that v is in the tail of a list node containing u.

 <h3>How to validate DOrder:</h3>

-To validate our experimental results, we displayed detailed runtime information in the command line interface.
+To validate our experimental results, DOrder displays detailed runtime information in the command line interface.
 For example, assume you run DOrder with

 	>>> ./msolve.py -no_hoflag -reachability -dump_specs ./tests/reachability/heapsort.ml

+	[ ... ... ]

 	##time##